AdobeDocs/commerce-admin.en/help/stores-purchase/ups.md

    - Set **[!UICONTROL Live Account]** to one of the following:

       - `Yes` - Runs UPS in production mode, and offers UPS as a shipping method to your customers.
 Make sure to use the correct Endpoints under Gateway URL and Tracking URL.
       - `No` - Runs UPS in a test mode.
-Ensure using correct Endpoints under Gateway Url and Tracking Url.
+Make sure to use the correct Endpoints under Gateway URL and Tracking URL.

    >[!NOTE]
    >